walkingriver/Angular-Apprentice/chapters/08-A10Dance--The-Demo-App.md

 # A10Dance - The Demo App

-Throughout this book, we'll be building an application called A10Dance.
+Throughout the rest of this book, we'll be building an application called A10Dance.
 It is an attendance application originally designed to help Sunday School teachers keep track of the students in their classes.